Read this holistic nutritionist’s Herbalife review and learn whether Herbalife products and shakes really help you with weight loss.

 That’s right, it’s chlorinated.
 Sucralose destroys beneficial gut flora, thus impairing immune function and promoting obesity.

-Monosodoium glutamate can be tricky because it masquerades under so many different names.
-Any of the following can contain it: yeast extract, natural flavors, artificial flavors, maltodextrin, corn syrup – all of which are found in Herbalife products!
+Monosodium glutamate can be tricky because it masquerades under so many different names.
+Any of the following can contain it: yeast extract, natural flavors, artificial flavors, maltodextrin, corn syrup.

 If you’re not concerned with MSG, you should be.
-Glutamate is not processed in the body the same way naturally occuring glutamic acid is.
-MSG is an excitotoxin and can cause oevreating.
+The body does not process glutamate the same as naturally occurring glutamic acid.
+MSG is an excitotoxin and can cause overeating.

-Carageenan is a processed food additive made from seaweed that has been shown to cause cancer in lab rats, induce colitis, exacerbate ulcers and is overall terrible for the gut and digestive tract.
+Carrageenan is a processed food additive from seaweed.
+Experiments reveal ties to cancer in lab rats, colitis, ulcers, and overall terrible consequences for the gut and digestive tract.

 Here is the recipe for the protein shake I make, it is unprocessed and actually good for you.

 *I do not recommend most protein shakes and meal replacements, excluding the organic, grass-fed protein powder I linked to in this article.
-I have gotten a lot of questions about other product lines since writing this.
 If you have a question about a particular brand of protein shakes and/or meal replacements, please provide a link to the product so I can more efficiently answer your question.